EdBarrancos/Julia-Object-System-PAVA/README.md

 #### 2.9 - Generic Function Calls

 Quick sum up.
 To call a generic function, we compute the effective method list (Done in the 2.4).
 Then we need to apply the first method.
 To apply a method, we need to first bind the arguments to variable names, next we need to bind the `call_next_method` function and finally run the methods body.

-##### Concerns

-The binding of arguments currently is super ugly.
-But I'm not sure how to improve it.

-Not sure if the binding of `call_next_method` is correct.

 ##### Extra TODOs